dharaniy27/Insurance-Analytics-Dashboard/README.md

-# The project objective for your Insurance Analytics Dashboard is to transform fragmented insurance data into a unified, high-performance analytical tool that enables data-driven decision-making.
+## The project objective
+Insurance Analytics Dashboard is to transform fragmented insurance data into a unified, high-performance analytical tool that enables data-driven decision-making.

 Specifically, the project aims to: